 The Polynesian is one of my favorite themed resorts at Walt Disney World!
 Here are a few of the things we love to do:

 - Walk through the front entrance into a tropical paradise and even if you are not staying as a guest, you will be greeted with an “aloha” and a flowered lei necklace!

 - The Polynesian also offers prime viewing of the nightly fireworks over Cinderella’s castle.
 Sit on their sandy beach, and take in the fireworks, complete with the same musical program that can be heard live at the Magic Kingdom.

-- Book a meal at the Ohana or the Spirit of Aloha Dinner Show.
+- Book a meal at the Ohana or the Kona Cafe.
 Please note, reservations book up way in advance!
 Make reservations as early as 180 days before your trip.

 - Offers a great view of the castle from their balcony on the floor directly bellow the monorail station.